-A combination of Chanel’s renowned layering and detailing with Zaha Hadid’s iconic dynamic and fluid design, ultimately gives us this mobile art pavilion, a beautiful masterpiece capturing the essence of both designers.
-Consistent with Zaha Hadid’s experimentation on continuous transformations and smooth transitions, this pavilion explores natural organizational systems while also showing a deep understanding of the functional necessities of the exhibition.
+A combination of Chanel’s renowned layering and detailing with Zaha Hadid Architects’s iconic dynamic and fluid design, ultimately gives us this mobile art pavilion, a beautiful masterpiece capturing the essence of both designers.
+Consistent with Zaha Hadid Architects’s experimentation on continuous transformations and smooth transitions, this pavilion explores natural organizational systems while also showing a deep understanding of the functional necessities of the exhibition.
 Evolved from the spiraling shapes found in nature, the fluid geometry provides a continuum of space and a system of logic that allows functional adaptations to easily be made and introduced without breaking the spatial rhythm.

 © Zaha Hadid Architects- Photography: Franco Di Capua